GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">OPM supplemental credentialing standards.</h4>
     <p class="usa-alert__text">
-      Follow OPM's six basic standards for issuing an alternative authentication for individuals who do not require a suitability determination or security clearance.</p>
+      Follow OPM's six basic standards for denying an alternative authentication to individuals who do not meet the time requirement for a suitability determination or security clearance.</p>
       <ol>
         <li>The individual is unknown or reasonably suspected of being a terrorist.
 This includes checking names against law enforcement records.</li>
         <li>The employer cannot verify the individual's claimed identity.</li>